-Implemented a Point-of-Sales application for a global company that would handle the internal Sales as well as the global network of franchise users.
+Waverley implemented a Point-of-Sales application for a global company to handle internal sales as well as their global network of franchise users.
 We created a unique user experience keeping an eye on extensibility and future feature enhancements.

-whose name remains confidential, is a leading global innovator, manufacturer, and marketer of tools, diagnostics equipment, and service solutions for professional users.
+Our Client, whose name remains confidential, is a leading global innovator.
+They manufacture and market tools, diagnostics equipment, and service solutions for professional users.
 Headquartered in the US and founded almost 100 years ago, this client distributes its products through a direct sales force that serves large customers and a franchise network that serves local accounts.

-The client reached out to Waverley to design and implement a new modern POS application for both internal sales to large accounts and to a world-wide fleet of franchise users, with an eye on extensibility and future feature enhancement without breaking the user experience, that meets several important challenges.
+The client reached out to Waverley to design and implement a new, modern POS application for both internal sales to large accounts and to a worldwide fleet of franchise users.
+To serve the client’s long term needs, we kept an eye on extensibility and future feature enhancement without breaking the user experience.

-- Allow a full suite of software-based sales services to be operable whether or not the network is available.
+- Allow a full suite of software-based sales services that are operable whether or not the network is available.

 - Simplify the route and increase sales by allowing users to spend more time directly with customers.

-- Reduce administrative tasks by 50 percent and improve inventory control, Reduce support and training load and associated costs, eliminate weekly batching and work flow interruption.
+- Reduce administrative tasks by 50 percent and improve inventory control.

-- Waverley built a completely new Point-of-Sale (POS) application using wireless, synchronization and internet protocols to improve information sharing amongst the supply chain and manufacturing, customer service, and marketing departments of a large business.
+- Waverley built a completely new Point-of-Sale (POS) application using wireless, synchronisation and internet protocols to improve information sharing between the supply chain and manufacturing, customer service, and marketing departments of a large business.

-- We worked backwards from customers’ interaction with the client’s sales vans with the goal of making the franchises more profitable, easier to run and more attractive.
+- We worked backward from customer interaction with the client’s sales vans with the goal of making the franchises more profitable, easier to run and more attractive.

-- The server had to handle about 5500 franchisees checking in multiple times per day, and, for the first time, it was also able to support the client’s in-house sales team.
+- The server had to handle about 5500 franchisees checking in multiple times per day.
+Plus, for the first time in the company’s history, it was able to support the client’s in-house sales team.

-Waverley has built a completely new User Interface.
+Waverley built a completely new User Interface.
 The new UI is easy for new franchisees to learn and includes an excellent help system.
 Functions are carefully grouped and organized to meet the objectives set out in the initial requirements.
-Waverley’s UI team worked with the client to consider how users communicated with their customers and traveled in vans themselves to watch how things were done or what could be improved.
+Waverley’s UI team worked with the client to consider how users communicated with their customers.
+Our developers went to our client and even traveled in company vans to watch how things were done and determine what could be improved.

 - Ability to run on a Windows laptop and host a local database that would be synchronized with the client’s database servers and ERP application on an occasionally-connected model.
 The synchronization model is built using the proven industry standards.

-- Reporting tools for managers needing to analyze business metrics using source data from multiple systems.
+- Reporting tools for managers who need to analyze business metrics using source data from multiple systems.

-- Ability to synchronize all sales, customer and inventory transactions with the client’s servers whenever the application detected that a connection to the Internet was available.
+- Ability to synchronize all sales, customer, and inventory transactions with the client’s servers whenever the application detected an available connection to the Internet.

 Waverley successfully transitioned the client’s proposed “waterfall” software development model to an Agile model.
 Agile’s focus on value was a clear benefit.
-Short development cycles allowed the team to concentrate on high-priority tasks first and get feedback from users and managers much faster than it was possible with a traditional process model.
-Development was very successful and the Agile experience encouraged the client’s IT to adopt the new practices on the product across the company for appropriate projects.
+Short development cycles allowed the team to concentrate on high-priority tasks first and get feedback from users and managers much faster than was possible with a traditional process model.
+Development was very successful and the Agile experience encouraged the client’s IT to adopt the new practices throughout the company on appropriate projects.